 - Allison Pregler in her Charmed reviews notes that Season 8 Phoebe Halliwell is quite chatty about her status as a fugitive witch under a false identity in public spaces, and makes a joke that she probably blabs all that at random people who bump into her before murdering them to keep her cover.

 - Seems to be a common practice of the Briarwoods in Critical Role.
 Not only have they somehow turned or killed every single spy sent into their territory, they also send invisible stalkers after their carriage driver Desmond when Vox Machina kidnaps him because He Knows Too Much.

 - Averted in the PPC.
 The offending characters are either neuralysed or recruited, depending on their importance to the main story of their continuum or how easily they would merge with canon.

 - Batman Beyond has a sleazy reporter who has the power to become incorporeal, and who uses this power to discover Batman's identity.
 Nothing Bruce or Terry can say or do will convince him not to reveal Batman's identity on live television, which poses quite the problem since Batman doesn't kill people, even for his secret identity.
 Conveniently, the issue is settled for them when the reporter loses control of his powers, ultimately helplessly falling through the floor... and presumably continuing to fall until he reaches the Earth's core.
 Bruce also figured out that the reporter murdered the scientist who invented the intangibility technology and stole his work, making his final grisly fate quite karmic.

-- In Transformers Prime, the Decepticons are quite willing to kill any human that sees a giant space robot.
-The Autobots save 3 of them, and they end up as the human sidekicks, since if they want them dead anyway, they might as well be standing next to the other giant robots who can protect them.
+- In Transformers: Prime, the Decepticons are quite willing to kill any human that sees a giant space robot.
+The Autobots save 3 of them, and they end up as the human sidekicks since if they want them dead anyway, they might as well be standing next to the other giant robots who can protect them.